 In June 2018, an eminent group of experts from pain medicine, allied health, drug and addiction medicine, In addition to our consultations, Painaustralia engaged mental health, rural health, general practice, pharmacy, rheumatology, and importantly consumers, came together for the National Pain Strategy Roundtable, held at Parliament House in Canberra.
-This Roundtable into a companion document describing the current was the first step in the development of the National Action Plan.
-Co-facilitated by ABC Health Reporter Sophie Scott and strategic consultant Rosie Yeo, the underpin the National Action Plan. roundtable unanimously agreed that the 2010 National Pain Strategy sets out a clear framework for supporting best practice pain management, and should guide the development of the new National Action Plan.
+This Roundtable was the first step in the development of the National Action Plan.
+Co-facilitated by ABC Health Reporter documented a comprehensive evidence base to Sophie Scott and strategic consultant Rosie Yeo, the roundtable unanimously agreed that the 2010 National Pain Strategy sets out a clear framework for supporting best practice pain management, and should guide the development of the new National Action Plan.